Vladimir-G4/InstaParse/README.md

 - [ ] User sees app icon in home screen and styled bottom navigation view
 - [ ] Style the feed to look like the real Instagram feed.
-- [ ] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse.

 ## Video Walkthrough